Our highly trained and knowledgeable staff can help you with: Lending Library

 The Alzheimer's Association offers a variety of education and training sessions to various groups in our community - the general public, people with Alzheimer's disease or dementia, caregivers, and healthcare professionals.
 Visit our Education Programs webpage to view our current Education and Training Calendar.

 Our Helpline provides emotional support to the caller as well as information about Alzheimer’s disease and related disorders, chapter services and referrals to community resources.
-Chapters maintain updated information on home care, adult day care, care coordination, assisted living, skilled nursing facilities, eldercare lawyers, financial planners and transportation.
+Chapters maintain updated information on home care, adult day care, care coordination, assisted living and skilled nursing facilities.
 Visit our Service Providers Lists webpage for more information.

 In our Williamsville office, we offer a large selection of books, dvds, videos and journal articles on a variety of topics related to Alzheimer's, dementia, caregiving and much more.
 Stop in during our normal business hours, Monday - Friday, 8:30 a.m. - 5 p.m. to look through our selection and borrow a book (free of charge).
 You can also look through our list of titles by accessing our on-line Lending Library list.